-You will find that post here, but I can tell you that the offending allergen was the pink peppercorns (which are related to cashews) in a four-blend pepper that the restaurant used.
-How I discovered this two weeks after the reaction was extremely serendipitous, and I’m very thankful to an Amazon reviewer for the information.
+You will find that post here.
+However, I can tell you that the offending allergen was the pink peppercorns (which are related to cashews) in a four-blend pepper that the restaurant used.
+How I discovered this two weeks after the reaction was extremely serendipitous, I’m very thankful to an Amazon reviewer for the information.

-Since then, I’ve discovered that there are some other hidden or obscure tree nut allergens that may cause those with allergies to tree nuts to react, so I want to inform you about those, too.
+Since then, I’ve discovered that there are some other hidden or obscure tree nut allergens.
+These may cause those with allergies to tree nuts to react, so I want to inform you about those, too.

 Tree Nut Allergy Alert

 NB: please understand that I am not a doctor or allergist.
-I am simply passing on what I feel is vital and helpful information so that anyone with a tree nut allergy (or those who have children with allergies) can do their own research on these allergens.
+I am simply passing on what I feel is vital and helpful information.
+Anyone with a tree nut allergy (or those who have children with allergies) can do their own research on these allergens.
 Given that my daughter has a severe tree nut allergy, I would very much appreciate anyone putting out such information that may save her from an anaphylactic reaction in future.

 Sumac seems to have popped up a while ago as a great, new spice that is being used in restaurants and recipes.
 I even spotted it in my local Trader Joe’s spice shelf.
-However, this flowering plant is similar to the pink peppercorns as it is also part of the cashew family (Anacardiaceae), as noted in Wikipedia.
+However, this flowering plant is similar to the pink peppercorns.
+It is also part of the cashew family (Anacardiaceae), as noted in Wikipedia.
 Luckily, my daughter has not encountered this spice, but now she knows to avoid it.
 We’d rather be safe than sorry.

 Argan (Argan Oil)